Our Half-Term overview is based on “Space and Colour”

 In maths we will focus on sorting according to size, colour or item and then will move onto comparing weights in terms of heavy or light.

 In science we will be exploring the senses, focusing on a different sense each week.

-As always, if you wanted some print outs of activities or PECS symbols sent to you please let me know.
+As always, if you want some print outs of activities or PECS symbols sent to you please let me know.

 Literacy – Click the symbol – Mark making

--In school this week we are mark making in sand and also mark making with chalks on a tuff spot.
+In school we are mark making in sand and also mark making with chalks on a tuff spot.

 Encourage your child to make marks on paper with pens, crayons or chalks.
 Encourage horizontal, vertical and circular marks.
 Draw alongside or with your child.
 You could try to make a picture together.
 Celebrate the marks they make and if your child is able encourage them to tell you what they are drawing

 Numeracy – Click the symbol – Singing hands songs

 - Use ppt attached for your child to choose which songs they would like to join in with